IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/01_Grouping/03_igGrid_GroupBy_Summaries.md

 ![](images/igGrid_GroupBy_Summaries_Overview_01.png)

-This feature allows the user to display the result for either a default summary function (Sum, Min, Max, Avg etc.) or a custom one in order to provide a meaningful summary for the data group.
+This feature allows the user to display the result for either a default summary function (Sum, Min, Max, Avg etc.) or a custom one in order to provide a meaningful summary of the data group.

 ## <a id="enable-summaries"></a> Enabling GroupBy Summmaries